Daniel Brickley: Playing career

 On July 13, 2022, Brickley opted to sign his first European contract, agreeing to a one-year contract with Swedish second tier club, Västerviks IK of the Allsvenskan.
 He made his Allsvenskan debut in Västerviks first game of the season on September 23, 2022, against Tingsryds AIF.
 He provided an assist for Marcus Vela's decisive goal in overtime.

+Following two seasons with MoDo Hockey, Brickley left Sweden at the conclusion of his contract and joined neighbouring league, the Finnish Liiga, in signing a one-year deal with Tappara on May 16, 2024.

 International play

 Brickley made his Team USA debut participating for the American national team at the 2017 IIHF World Championship in Germany/France.